all4senses/Gv/modules/_Other/feeds_excel/README.txt

 ============
 - Install Feeds, Feeds Admin UI and its dependecnies
 - Copy this module to your modules directory
-- Place the phpExcelReader in this modules' libraries-folder
+- Place the phpExcelReader in sites/all/libraries, so reader.php is located at sites/all/libraries/phpExcelReader/Excel/reader.php
 - Enable feeds_excel

 Now it can be used as Parser in Feeds.